Nilirad/bevy_prototype_lyon/CONTRIBUTING.md

 - `bevy-main`.
   Tracks the `main` branch of `bevy`.
   You should target this branch
-  only if you have to accomodate a breaking change caused by Bevy, or if you want to develop a feature not yet supported by the latest release.
+  only if you have to accommodate a breaking change caused by Bevy, or if you want to develop a feature not yet supported by the latest release.